Ferdinand Kiefler

 Ferdinand Kiefler (August 4, 1913 – January 13, 1945) was an Austrian field handball player who competed in the 1936 Summer Olympics.
-He was part of the Austrian field handball team, which won the silver medal.
-He played four matches including the final.
+He was part of the Austria field handball team, which won the silver medal in the tournament, where he played four matches including the final.

-He was killed in action during World War II.
+A forward, Kiefler domestically played for Ferrowatt Wien (Vienna).
+He was killed in action during the final weeks of World War II at Liblar near Köln (Cologne).